 - Lunesta comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Lunesta refilled.

 - Take Lunesta by mouth.
-Do not take Lunesta with, or immediately after, a high-fat, heavy meal.
+Do not take Lunesta with, or immediately after, a meal.

 - Lunesta works very quickly.
-Only take it immediately before or just after going to bed.
+Take it right before getting into bed.
 This will help to decrease the risk of falling and other side effects.

 - If you miss a dose of Lunesta and you are taking 1 dose daily at bedtime, skip the missed dose.
 Do not take the dose in the morning or take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Lunesta.

 - Lunesta may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Lunesta with caution.
 Do not drive or perform other possibly unsafe tasks after taking Lunesta.
 You may still feel sleepy the day after you take Lunesta.
 Avoid driving and performing other possibly unsafe tasks until you feel fully awake.